hynnah/hynnah/README.md

 Outside of coding, I enjoy graphic design, so you'll probably catch me designing in Canva, watching movies, or listening to music.

-Fun fact about me: I like in astronomy.
+Fun fact about me: I like astronomy.
 As you can probably tell...

 <br clear="right"/>